Skip to main content

 A prevailing sentiment online is that GPT-4 still does not understand what it talks about.
 We can argue semantics over what “understanding” truly means.
 I think it’s useful, at least today, to draw the line at whether GPT-4 has succesfully modeled parts of the world.
 Is it just picking words and connecting them with correct grammar?
 Or does the token selection actually reflect parts of the physical world?

 One of the most remarkable things I’ve heard about GPT-4 comes from an episode of This American Life titled “Greetings, People of Earth”.
+One of the segments covers the experience of Microsoft researchers that gained access to GPT-4 before its general release.

 Update - DayZ now checks mod integrity before putting you in the queue.
 This is no longer as important as before.
 But maybe this will help someone with another game some day.

 I play a lot of DayZ.
 The game is amazing but I’ve found out that it has a critical flaw.
 You can end up waiting in a queue to join a server for 30 minutes, only to learn upon finally entering the server that one of your mods is out of date.
+This gets you kicked and you’re once again at the back of the line.
+Most games would check this upon putting you in the queue.
+I can’t fix DayZ but I can fix Steam.

 Last year I was lucky enough to get access to 10 Gb/s home internet for $40/month.
 Ironically my ISP can not provide me with a router capable of handling more than 1 Gb/s.
 For $40/month that’s acceptable - I’m paying less than most people do for Gigabit anyway.
 But I wanted to experience the full power of 10 Gb/s.

 In Star Trek humans live in a post-scarcity world.
 Transporter technology allows for instantaneous and cheap movement of humans and objects anywhere on a planet, and into or out of orbit.
 The same devices that allow for transportation can also re-organize matter into arbitrary configurations.
 This means that anything that can be designed can be owned for essentially no cost.
 What do people do in such a world?
 As Gene Roddenberry imagined, they explore.
+If we can get anything that’s ever been recorded for free in an instant, then new and undiscovered things are of unparalleled value and interest.

 The programmer internet is polarizing over ChatGPT.
 Some claim that it is nearly AGI, some claim it cannot do anything of value, with plenty of people in between.
 I’ve worked with GPT-3 professionally, used CoPilot for over a year, and recently started programming side-projects with the assistance of ChatGPT (I pay for GPT-4 access).
 I’m considering working with LLMs full time again, so I pay close attention to what the GPT models can actually do.